A UNESCO World Heritage Site that houses the world's largest bronze statue of the Buddha Vairocana

 In 1567, General Matsunaga Hisahide set fire to the Daibutsuden and various other buildings in the course of a battle.
 The Daibutsu, now headless, was not fully restored until 1692 when the rebuilding of Tōdaiji was sponsored by the Tokugawa shogunate.
 The Daibutsuden visible today dates for the most part from 1709.
 With its prominent “Indian style” bracketing and a facade only two-thirds its former length, it lacks the stylistic uniformity and refinement of its eighth-century predecessor.
 However, it remains to this day the most prominent edifice in Nara and is generally regarded as the largest wooden structure in the world.
-A magnificent view of the Daibutsuden is afforded from the Nigatsudō (二月堂, “Second Month Hall”), built in 1669 into a hill in the northeastern sector of Tōdaiji, where a famous ceremony known as Omizutori (お水取り), involving a water offering to the Eleven-Headed Kannon, is celebrated in the second month each year.
+A magnificent view of the Daibutsuden is afforded from the Nigatsudō (二月堂, “Second Month Hall”), constructed in 1669 into a hill in the northeastern sector of Tōdaiji, where a famous ceremony called Omizutori (お水取り), involving a water offering to the Eleven-Headed Kannon, is celebrated in the second month each year.

 Visiting hours and admission: